 Three of the four major U.S. carriers will push it as a flagship Windows device during the holiday shopping season, giving HTC a much-needed stopgap to help separate it from the pack.
 But HTC’s problems won’t be corrected in one quarter, or even two or three.
 Just as the downward spiral took nearly two years, it will take just as long to rebuild.
 And analysts agree that demand for HTC’s products will fall significantly short of flagship sales from Apple and Samsung during this valuable holiday season and beyond.

 In an effort to distinguish itself from other Android makers, HTC lost focus, and began a long list of hasty acquisitions.
-In 2011, it scooped up London-based mobile platform Saffron Digital for $48 million, in addition to investing $40 million in U.S.-based gaming firm OnLive.
-It followed that up by acquiring children's app and interface designer Inquisitive Minds for $13 million and a push into cloud services, snapping up Dashwire for $18 million.
-In all, HTC spent more than $100 million on a gamble -- a content play -- to establish a beachhead in online services as part of a strategy it believed would differentiate its products from the likes of Samsung.
+In 2011, it scooped up London-based mobile platform Saffron Digital for nearly $50 million, and invested $40 million in U.S.-based gaming firm OnLive.
+It followed that up by acquiring interface designer Inquisitive Minds for $13 million and a push into cloud services with Dashwire for $18 million.
+In all, HTC spent more than $100 million on a gamble — a content play — to establish a beachhead in online services as part of a strategy it believed would differentiate its products from the likes of Samsung.

 HTC added bells and whistles, a strategy eerily similar to the mistakes of Nokia and Sony Ericsson years ago.
 But rather than adding more megapixels and Walkman functions, HTC invested in a series of fruitless features, culminating in a $300 million stake in Beats Audio.
 Either due to poor planning, or poor execution, the services that emerged from these investments were either lackluster or mediocre at best.